 Five years cannot quite be contained within the black and white shapes that form this account, the feelings ever lost in translation.
 Though it's but an echo of what we had, what do I have but echoes?

 We were just kids when we met, placed in the same tutor group - not that either of us realised this for months.
 Your quiet camouflage combined with my nervous, defensive front put us in separate circles.
 When we crossed paths though, man did we cross paths.
 Not for you at first - the veil of my obnoxious friends dramatizing every move I made turned me into an annoyance, exactly as they said I was.

 The first interaction we had was when we were randomly placed together in geography.
-Mr Harris’ haphazard shifting of squares on spreadsheet may have seemed hilarious at the time, but when you look at what followed, any hilarity disappears.
-I don't think either of us said a word to each other for three weeks. every exchange consisted of me laughing at you drawing on Chad, or making some vulgar comment.
+Mr Harris’ haphazard shifting of squares on a spreadsheet may have seemed hilarious at the time, but when you look at what followed, any hilarity disappears.
+I don't think either of us said a word to each other for three weeks.
+Every exchange consisted of me laughing at you drawing on Chad, or making some vulgar comment.

 The first phrase that I ever remember you saying to me has become a long running joke.
 You were placed with me and one of the aforementioned obnoxious friends, Claire, and I asked if we were in the same tutor group.
 I honestly didn't expect you to reply at all, let alone with “go eat a badger”.
 Who even says that?
 That’s the moment when you began to stand out to me, I think.
 Nobody else had ever openly disliked me, let alone in such a humorous way.
 I bet you regretted it immediately, with the months of mocking that followed.